 About The Undergraduate Discovery Program

 The Emerson College Discovery Program is designed to help undeclared first-year students further explore and understand the various academic options across the College, while establishing a foundation in communication skills and earning credit.
-The Discovery Program students have the unique opportunity to take classes in subjects spanning many of the College’s academic departments: Communication Sciences and Disorders; Communication Studies; Journalism; Marketing Communication; Writing, Literature, and Publishing; and Creative Writing.
+Discovery Program students have the unique opportunity to take classes in subjects spanning many of the College’s academic departments: Communication Sciences and Disorders; Communication Studies; Journalism; Marketing Communication; and Writing, Literature, and Publishing.

 The Discovery Program offers a unique opportunity for students to learn more about curricular options at Emerson College and about their own future ambitions and aspirations at the same time.
 Our dedicated team of faculty and professional academic advisors provide expert guidance throughout each student’s journey in The Discovery Program so that they may enter their sophomore year prepared to declare the major—and maybe even a minor—that is right for them!